Front end observability

 Now we know why the stake did not refresh properly – the back end is returning stale data!
 We'll need to discuss cache-busting with the back end developers.

-Example 3 - Browser event: Handling a periodic refetching of data
+Example 3 - Browser event

-Observability point: browser events.
+Observability point: browser events

 For our final example, suppose the front end app should refresh the list of all shareholders' stakes periodically, e.g. every 30 seconds.